-Carnival Vista: our 8 day family cruise
+Carnival Vista: our 8 day family cruise in the Mediterranean

 I can’t remember the last time I got teary at the end of a holiday.
 But as we disembarked Carnival Vista that’s what happened.
 It surprised me a little.
 But after 48 hours to reflect on our eight day Mediterranean cruise on Carnival’s flag ship it dawned on me that this was a totally natural reaction.

 In just over a week we had experienced so much as a family, visited some iconic European destinations and had a lot of fun.
 A LOT.
 Cramming so much into such a short space of time is difficult for the brain to process, so I can forgive myself for getting a tiny bit emotional over a 133,500-ton ship.

 I have so much to share about our Mediterranean cruise but before I delve too much into what we thought about Carnival Vista and some of our ports of call I wanted to share an overview of our first family cruise.

 Vista is Carnival’s largest cruise liner and claims to be its most innovative.
 With the world’s first IMAX at sea, a brewery and brand new attractions, such as the SkyRide 150 feet above see level, it has pretty good reason to boast.
 The ship can carry nearly 4,000 passengers as well as 1,450 crew, accommodated across 15 decks.

 My parents are cruise fans, so I’ve heard loads about their experiences and why cruising appeals to them as retirees.
 It’s safe to say that they haven’t sailed onboard anything quite like Carnival Vista.
 It doesn’t just allow for families onboard, it offers them dedicated facilities.